 To learn more about CELLebrate Henrietta Lacks, for media inquires or to request an interview Jeri or David Lacks, Jr. email email@example.com.

 The Henrietta Lacks House of Healing (HLHOH) is a 501c3 non-profit that provides transitional housing, educational and health resources to combat homelessness, recidivism and facilitate re-entry into the community after recent release.

 As the child of Henrietta’s second daughter Deborah Lacks, Alfred Lacks Carter started the Henrietta Lacks House of Healing to ensure there are equitable opportunities in Baltimore for marginalized men and women in the very community Henrietta raised her children.
 Today, Alfred serves as the Founder & President of the Henrietta Lacks House of Healing.
 Click here to learn more about his work and story.

-Henrietta Lacks House of Healing collaborates as the fiscal sponsor of HELA100: Henrietta Lacks Centennial CELLebration led by The Lacks Family.
+Henrietta Lacks House of Healing collaborates as the fiscal sponsor of HELA100: The Henrietta Lacks Initiaitve led by The Lacks Family.

 MAIL: Henrietta Lacks House of Healing